-Professional Dress Policy
+DEMN Professional Dress Policy

 DEMN Students must purchase the required uniform from the approved vendor.
 Shoes must be closed toe, all white or all black and may be clog or athletic style, no running shoes, and no canvas.
-The student nurse name badge holder and clip must be picked up from the Department of Nursing office and must always be worn and be visible, i.e. if the lab coat is being worn, the name badge should be on the outside on the lab coat.
+The student nurse name badge holder and clip must be picked up from the Department of Nursing office and must always be worn and be visible.
 The student's UNH ID is inserted into the badge holder.

 During select rotations, students may wear professional attire which is outlined during orientation to the course.
-Jeans or slacks made from denim material are not acceptable.
+With the exception of pediatric clinical at day and residential camps, jeans or slacks made from denim material are not acceptable.
 Closed toe shoes must always be worn.

 - Whenever possible, visible tattoos should be covered. - Uniform includes scrub top, scrub pants, and 3/4 length sleeve lab coat for women and long sleeve lab coat with sleeves rolled to 3/4 length for men, for infection prevention.
-A 3/4 sleeve, all white or all black jersey may be worn under scrub top; the approved gray fleece vest purchased through SNO may be worn over scrub top. - Scrub pants with drawstring must tie and all styles must be at waist. - Visible body jewelry worn during clinical practice is limited to a wedding ring and one pair of stud earrings. - The wearing of any nail polish, artificial fingernails or extenders is prohibited. - Hair color must be in the range of naturally occurring hair colors. - No hair accessories may be worn while in the clinical agency with the exception of the following: must be clean, functional, and unadorned. - Students need a watch with a second hand rather than a digital readout. - Students must purchase goggles and bring to clinical agency/lab.
-Goggles may be purchased at the UNH bookstore, Durham Book Exchange, or any uniform shop.
-The glasses used in microbiology are acceptable.
-Many hospitals supply a facemask with shield that is acceptable eye protection. - Bandage scissors (5 1⁄2"), clipboards (optional), pen lights (optional), and stethoscopes may be purchased through the Student Nurse Organization or other vendors. - To avoid environmental triggers for illness, students must be free of perfumes and body odor is unacceptable when in the simulation lab and clinical agency.
+A 3/4 sleeve, all white or all black jersey may be worn under scrub top. - Scrub pants with drawstring must tie and all styles must be at waist. - Visible body jewelry worn during clinical practice is limited to a wedding ring and one pair of stud earrings. - The wearing of any nail polish, artificial fingernails or extenders is prohibited. - Hair color must be in the range of naturally occurring hair colors. - No hair accessories may be worn while in the clinical agency with the exception of the following: must be clean, functional, and unadorned. - Students need a watch with a second hand or a digital watch with timer function. - Stethoscope, which may be purchased through the Student Nurse Organization or other vendors. - To avoid environmental triggers for illness, students must be free of perfumes and body odor is unacceptable when in the simulation lab and clinical agency.